Exceptionalism: History of the phenomenon

-Criticism
+Critical use of the term

 Belief in exceptionalism can represent erroneous thought analogous to historicism in that it overemphasizes peculiarities in an analysis and ignores or downplays meaningful comparisons.
-A group may assert exceptionalism in order to exaggerate the appearance of difference, to invoke a wider latitude of action, and to avoid recognition of similarities that would reduce perceived justifications.
-This can be an example of special pleading, a form of spurious argumentation that ignores relevant bases for meaningful comparisons.
-Exceptionalism is often based on poor historical knowledge.

-Separateness

-J. Bradford DeLong has used the term "exceptionalism" to describe the economic growth of post-World War II Western Europe.

-Exceptionalism can represent an error analogous to historicism in assuming that only peculiarities are relevant to analysis, while overlooking meaningful comparisons.
-Political scientist Noritada Matsuda writes, "[W]hat is seemingly exceptional in one country may be found in other countries."
+Thus, for example the Japanese political scientist Noritada Matsuda writes, "[W]hat is seemingly exceptional in one country may be found in other countries."
 In ideologically-driven debates, a group may assert exceptionalism, with or without the term, in order to exaggerate the appearance of difference, perhaps to create an atmosphere permissive of a wider latitude of action, and to avoid recognition of similarities that would reduce perceived justifications.
 If unwarranted, this represents an example of special pleading, a form of spurious argumentation that ignores relevant bases for meaningful comparison.
+Exceptionalism is often based on poor historical knowledge.

 The term "exceptionalism" can imply criticism of a tendency to remain separate from others.
 For example, the reluctance of the United States government to join various international treaties is sometimes called "exceptionalist".